Google E-E-A-T is the recent update to the quality rater guidelines.

 If there are lots of comments, likes, shares, and other forms of interaction present on pages belonging to this website it’s a good sign that the content is credible and interesting.

-Finally, look at the amount of traffic the website receives on a regular basis.
+Finally, look at the amount of traffic the website receives regularly.

 Sites with high levels of organic traffic tend to be more popular, which indicates their popularity in their industry.